copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - When a monster class (but not a species) and an alignment is specified in a des.monster Lua command, it will generate a monster of that class with that alignment in its statblock, rather than a minion of that alignment's god.
+- Add functions percent() and rnf(), for writing conditionals whose semantics are "an X% chance of this" or "a X in Y percent chance of this", and avoiding obtuse rn2 statements.